ErnestoMuniz/frmanager-site/index.md

     type: section_hero
     title: Free!
 Forever!
     image: images/5.jpg
-    content: >-
-      This section can contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you prefer.
+    content: "frManager is an Open Source FreeRadius management software, you can use it as you please \U0001F642\n"
     actions:
       - label: Get Started
         url: /docs